 General Principles: The Statement of Accounts summarises the Council's transactions for the 2019/20 financial year and its position as at the year end of 31 March 2020.
 The Council is required to prepare an annual Statement of Accounts by the Accounts and Audit (England) Regulations 2015 which those regulations require to be prepared in accordance with proper accounting practices.
-The Statement of Accounts have been prepared in accordance with proper accounting practices and Code of Practice on Local Authority Accounting in the UK 2019/20 supported by International Financial Reporting Standards and statutory guidance issued under section 12 of the 2003 Act.
+The Statement of Accounts have been prepared in accordance with proper accounting in the UK 2019/20 supported by International Financial Reporting Standards and statutory guidance issued under section 12 of the 2003 Act.